bworks84/aws-bootcamp-cruddur-2023/journal/week0.md

   - Registered a domain name - thecloudytech.net
   - Set up a gitpod account and integrated the workspace with GitHub repo.
 Also set up AWS CLI with the gitpod workspace and created my AWC CLI environment variables.
   - I watched videos on AWS Spend Considerations, Security Considerations, and reviewed how to set up credentials via the CLI.
   - I build a conceptual and logical diagram of the AWS Bootcamp app we will be creating the next several months.
+(Submitted in img folder)
   - Created a honeycomb.io account, set up codespaces in Github, and set up MFA on github account.

  #### Things to work on: